Ready to Start Your Own Podcast?

 Many podcast hosts decide to start with what they know as their topic – makes sense right?
 For example, if it’s a hobby podcast, they’ll choose a topic they actually have an interest in and can talk knowledgeably about.

 Plus, it’s much easier to come up with subtopics that will make for episode material when you already have some information about what you’ll be discussing.

 The Riches Are in the Niches

 This is more than a statement thrown around in the world of marketing.
 It’s the key to getting your truest, and most loyal, fans.

-Let’s explore how much you should niche down for the best chances of success with an example.
+Let’s explore how much you should niche down on a broad topic for the best chances of success.